 Sl.
 No Directions Action Taken Impact on standalone financial statements 1 The Company has a robust ERP system (SAP) to process all the accounting transactions through IT system.
-Nil 2 of debts/loans/interest etc. made by a lender to the company due to the company's The Company has been regular in discharging its principal and interest obligations on various loans during 2019- 20.
-Therefore, there are no cases of restructuring of any loan or cases of waiver/ write off of debts/ loans/ interest etc. made by any lender due to the company's inability to repay the loan.
-Nil 3 cific schemes from central/state agencies The Company has properly accounted for/utilized funds received/receivable for specific schemes from central/state agencies as per its term and conditions Nil
+Nil 2 existing loan or cases of wavier/write off of debts/loans/interest etc. made by a lender to the company due to the company's The Company has been regular in discharging its principal and interest obligations on various loans during 2019-20.
+Therefore, there are no cases of restructuring of any loan or cases of waiver/write off of debts/ loans/ interest etc. made by any lender due to the company's inability to repay the loan.
+Nil 3 cific schemes from central/state agencies for specific schemes from central/state Nil